This review talks about Brass: Birmingham, an economy board game set in the industrial revolution. How good is Brass: Birmingham?

-The complexity of Brass is not in remembering a hundred fiddly rules, but rather about strategy and player decisions.
+The complexity of Brass is not in remembering a hundred fiddly rules, but rather in strategy and player decisions.
 While you can share basic tips with newbies, eventually it’s up to every individual to figure it out.
-Brass: Birmingham is one of those easy-to-learn, but hard-to-master titles.
+Brass: Birmingham is one of that easy-to-learn, but hard-to-master titles.

 As already mentioned, Brass: Birmingham achieves a lot while not being bloated by components.

 Therefore, the setup is relatively short, particularly the main board.
-The only tedious part are player boards, which require each player to place his 45 building tokens on them.
+The only tedious part is the player board, which requires each player to place his 45 building tokens on his.

-But despite this, the game is still ready in a couple of minutes and the setup was never a problem.
+But despite this, the game is still ready in a couple of minutes and the setup was never a problem for us.

 How to play Brass: Birmingham

 Brass: Birmingham’s main mechanic is action selection.
 This means that each turn, you will choose two actions from the available: build, expand your network, take a loan, sell buildings, develop your board, or draw wild cards.

 Each action requires you to discard a card.
 While building requires you to discard a specific card, other actions don’t.
 Therefore, the deck is more of a timer, than anything else, although you must take care not to discard the cards you might need in the future.